-James Ballentine Uptown VFW post 246 is a mid-century building recently renovated for 2017.
-The original ballroom is now a 400 capacity music venue and nightclub.
-They’ve also added two new bars and a restaurant in the same building.
-The original back bar has been featured on Esquire TV’s Best Bars of America and remains untouched by any major remodeling.
-Voted “Best Party Bar” by City Pages Best of the Twin Cities 2017 and “Best Karaoke” several years in a row.
-Local, national and international acts, all genres, 7 nights a week.
+James Ballentine “Uptown” VFW Post 246 is a Veteran non-profit organization based in a recently renovated mid-century building.
+The original ballroom is now a 440 capacity music venue and nightclub.
+We feature three bars and a restaurant in the same building.
+The karaoke bar has been featured on Esquire TV’s Best Bars of America and remains untouched by any major remodeling since it’s establishment in the 1950’s.
+Voted “Best Party Bar” by City Pages Best of the Twin Cities 2017 and “Best Karaoke” several years in a row we offer local, national and international acts, of all genres, 7 nights a week!

-James Ballentine VFW Post 246 provides a crucial link between veterans and the community of Minneapolis area.
-JB Post 246 links new age feel with old school principles.
-Our goal is to provide a place for veterans to come and have a sense of responsibility post military, while enhancing the surrounding community.
+Our Post provides a crucial link between veterans and the Minneapolis community.
+We have a new age feel with old school principles.
+Our goal is to provide a place for veterans to belong and have a sense of responsibility, engagement, and comradery post military, while enhancing the local community.

 The Veterans of Foreign Wars of the United States is a nonprofit veterans service organization comprised of eligible veterans and military service members from the active, guard and reserve forces.

 We trace our roots back to 1899 when veterans of the Spanish-American War (1898) and the Philippine Insurrection (1899-1902) founded local organizations to secure rights and benefits for their service: Many arrived home wounded or sick.
 There was no medical care or veterans’ pension for them, and they were left to care for themselves.